-Alberta must increase, retain and attract professionally trained counsellors instead of Counselling Therapists leaving to work in other regulated jurisdictions.
-The solution is readily available-prioritize the final steps to proclaim the CCTA.
+As you know, professional mental health counsellors are targeted health professionals.
+Alberta needs to increase and retain Alberta's professionally trained counsellors instead of them leaving to work in other regulated jurisdictions.
+The solution is readily available and costs the government nothing -prioritize the final steps to proclaim the CCTA.
 At our most recent meeting in April 2023 with the Ministry of Health and Addiction and Health Workforce Planning and Accountability, options were presented on our file for the new Ministers to be briefed on, with a simplified path to an expedited proclamation.
 We look forward to hearing the government is prioritizing completing the steps to proclaim the CCTA.